 Our members come from across the entire biogas industry supply chain, supporting the development of merchant, on-farm and community AD, syngas from gasification, landfill gas and water treatment facilities, and the use of biogas for power, heat, transport and injection to grid.
 Membership of REA Biogas is vital for people who are shaping the future of the industry.

-This is our 5th course and feedback has been that the course leads to better plant design and construction material selection, increases plant efficiency and profitability, reduces running costs &a...
+This is our 6th course run in association between REA and IBBK of Germany - and the strong feedback has been that the course leads to better plant design and construction material selection, increa...

 Location: Dolphin Hotel, St Ives, Cambridgeshire, PE27 5EP